IshaniAmin/01-Project-Front-End-with-APIs/README.md

 # 01-Project-Front-End-with-APIs

 Here we have created an application that allows employees of a company to become better acquainted.
-Comapny culture is very imporant because it allows employeers to feel more comfortable with their work place and increase productivity.
+Comapny culture is very imporant because it allows employeers to feel more comfortable with their work place and lead to increased productivity.